asylumdx/AturKreatif-2022/README.md

 # AturKreatif-2022

-Repo for AturKreatif 2022 CTF challenges, including web,pwn and reverse engineering. <br />
+Repo for AturKreatif 2022 CTF challenges. <br />
 Can be setup using docker. <br />
 Step 1: go to chall directory with dockerfile <br />
 Step 2: Edit docker file and xinet.d(for pwn challenge) with your chosen port <br />